UPDATED: 6 OCTOBER 2017

 The answer depends – read our findings below to find out the best theme park option for you as.

-Since opening four years ago, The Making of Harry Potter has become one of the UK’s favourite attractions.
+Since opening five years ago, The Making of Harry Potter has become one of the UK’s favourite attractions.
 Such is the power of the Potter phenomenon.
 But what does it offer?

 The attraction is a three-hour wander around the actual sets featured in the Harry Potter film series – including a stroll down the cobbled streets of Diagon Alley and a peek through the windows of number four Privet Drive.